Hunter’s Home Education Programs

 - Pressed flowers were a popular keepsake for girls in the nineteenth century.
 Learn how to press and dry your own flowers.
 Write a letter to a friend and include a pressed flower for her, or make a scrapbook of different flowers you find when traveling.

-- Learn about the different activities that female slaves engaged in at Hunter’s Home.
+- Learn about the different activities that enslaved women engaged in at Hunter’s Home.
 Try your hand at one of their daily chores, like laundry, making yarn or felt, weaving, preparing food, gardening, etc. (You can do these on your own or plan a special activity session with Hunter’s Home staff.
 Just make sure the materials and techniques you use were available in the nineteenth century.)

 - Visit the chicken coops on the grounds of the Hunter’s Home.
 What role did animals play on the plantation?
 What housing and supplies are needed to take care of them?